5h1ngy/pkg-fe-react-goblin-system/docs/docs/styles/theme.md

 ## Accent helpers

+Storybook and the docs boot with `createTheme('dark', '#ffb422')` to mirror the default amber glow from the portfolio.
 `SECONDARY_COLORS` exposes a curated palette of four additional accents.
 Combine it with Storybook toolbar controls or build your own color picker:

 ```ts